 These are all important considerations and steps and will factor into the overall cost of installing it in your garage.

 See the Difference!

-Even bare concrete needs prep work and should have mechanical preparation done to even accept a solid epoxy or concrete paint.
-Diamond grinding is now the leading standard in the industry for preparation for applying epoxy, and should be included in any epoxy flooring cost.
+Even bare concrete needs prep work and should always have mechanical preparation done so it’s ready to accept a solid epoxy or concrete paint.
+Diamond grinding is now the leading industry standard in preparation for applying, and should be included in any cost.
 Shot blasting is also a viable way of preparing concrete for a coating.
-Every epoxy manufacturer will include suitable methods of preparation for the application of their coating system.
+Every manufacturer will include suitable methods of preparation for the application of their coating system.

 What Leading Sources say about epoxy for garage floors…